onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 ## convert others - spread the word

+make this common knowledge - make it so that everyone knows that everyone knows it when this spreads it won't be because of me but because of YOU!

+my hope is that you'd be able to say with a straight face: "you must watch it - this will be the most important and consequential thing you ever watch in your entire life - even if you don't agree with all of it - I know I don't"

 this is a hyperstition and creating common knowledge of it by making it viral is the most important point
     explain the reflexive loop
     a vicious circle, a self-reinforcing loop, feedback